opticgroup/leal-solar/README.md

 # Dormant Solar System Battery Backup Project ⚡️🔋

-This repository documents the project to revive a **dormant solar power system** that was originally installed as a SolarCity system (later acquired by Tesla).
+Hi, my name is Nick (the home owner).
+I'm looking to revive a **dormant solar power system** that was originally installed as a SolarCity system (later acquired by Tesla).
 The system has been inactive since the grid-tie inverter caught fire 5 years ago, and Tesla never resolved the issue.

 The property currently faces a **$1,000/month power bill** 💰, and the homeowner does **not** wish to expand the solar panel array at this time.
 The goal is to implement a battery backup solution using the existing solar installation while maintaining NEM 2.0 net metering status.